jsa4000/Getting-Started-Microservices/devops/Terraform/vagrant/openstack-master/README.md

 From here on you should use the user you created.
 Logout and login as that user.

     su -l stack

-    # 'sudo su -l stack' if not sudo user
+    # if not sudo user
+    sudo su -l stack

 ## Download DevStack